thuguerre/WebSiteQuickAddingForTodoist/README.md

 - Click on `Load Temporary Add-on`
 - Choose any file in the `BrowserExtension` directory

-*You can have more information on [this page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension)*
+*You can have more information about testing an extension on [this page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension)*

-Do not hesitate to click on `Debug` button to have a look at the extension logs.
+Do not hesitate to click on Extension `Debug` button to have a look at the extension's logs.

 ## Resources
 - [Todoist REST API Documentation](https://developer.todoist.com/rest/v1/#create-a-new-task), for Task Add Service